-Until 1992, there wasn’t even a research institute dedicated to women’s health issues.
+Until 1992, there wasn’t even a research institute dedicated to women’s health and reproductive biology.
 Today, we are the largest, creating new health care models on every level—from a tiny gene to whole national populations.

 UPMC Magee-Womens Hospital